0x41gawor/pdmgr/minikube-dev-env.md

 # Minikube Development Environment

-Document describes how to setup environment for k8s operators development in a very simple way.
+This document outlines a straightforward method for setting up an environment for Kubernetes (k8s) operators development.

-To develop k8s operators the first thing you need is a k8s cluster.
-(Actually not directly to develop them, but to test them Custom Resources running in the cluster).
-Fortunately, you don't need a real k8s cluster.
-Your operator will communicate with the cluster object by a kube-api-server.
-Minikube emulates the whole cluster in a single Docker container and exposes kube-api-server port for communication.
-From operator point of view this solution is completely transparent and sufficient.
+To develop k8s operators, the primary requirement is a Kubernetes cluster.
+(While not necessary for the development phase itself, a cluster is essential for testing the operators against Custom Resources within the cluster).
+Fortunately, a real k8s cluster is not required.
+Your operator will interact with cluster objects via a kube-api-server.
+Minikube effectively simulates an entire cluster within a single Docker container and exposes the kube-api-server port for communication.
+From the perspective of the operator, this solution is entirely transparent and adequate.

-K8s operator can be developed with Ansible, Helm or Go.
-Only Go gives the access to the full power, thus this is the choice in this solution.
+Kubernetes operators can be developed using Ansible, Helm, or Go.
+However, Go offers the most comprehensive functionality, making it the preferred choice for this solution.

 ## Architecture

-Architecture choices are influenced by my personal set of favorite tools.
-As a Host OS for Minikube I've chosen the Ubuntu Server.
-As a host of Ubuntu Server the Virtual Box Machine is applied.
-I am using Visual Studio Code and MobaXterm SSH clients to connect to the Ubuntu-Server Virtual Machine.
+The architecture choices reflect my personal preference for certain tools.
+For hosting Minikube, I have selected Ubuntu Server as the Host OS.
+In turn, the Ubuntu Server is hosted on a VirtualBox machine.
+To connect to the Ubuntu Server Virtual Machine, I use Visual Studio Code and MobaXterm as SSH clients.

 ![](img/1.png)